What's The Difference Between Organic And Non-Organic Essential Oils?- AAA

 Certified Organic

 In the aromatherapy industry, pesticide-free essential oils that are not certified organic are prevalent.
-According to Essential Oil University chemist Tanner Wortham, organic farming resources which are needed to meet organic standards are not always readily available in third-world countries where many essential oils are sourced.
+According to Essential Oil University chemist Tanner Wortham, organic farming resources that are needed to meet organic standards are not always readily available in third-world countries where many essential oils are sourced.

-Furthermore, while many farmers living in third-world countries choose to farm without the use of pesticides, their products may not be considered organic because of costs associated with organic certification.
+Furthermore, while many farmers living in third-world countries choose to farm without the use of pesticides, their products may not be considered organic because of the costs associated with organic certification.

 Pesticides in Essential Oil Distillation